RunestoneInteractive/RunestoneServer/docker/README.rst

 Once your environment is ready to go, you can use ``docker-compose`` to bring the containers up.
 This command will create four containers to run different parts of the application stack (the Runestone server, redis cache, postgres DB, jobe code testing environment).

-For the devops use case:
+For the use case of running the server, execute:

     .. code-block:: bash